spring-guides/tut-spring-security-and-angular-js/basic/README.md

 ### What's Wrong with That?

-On the face of it it seems like we did a pretty good job, it's concise, easy to implement, all our data are secured by a secret password, and it would still work if we changed the front end or backend technologies.
+On the face of it, it seems like we did a pretty good job, it's concise, easy to implement, all our data are secured by a secret password, and it would still work if we changed the front end or backend technologies.
 But there are some issues.

 * Basic authentication is restricted to username and password authentication.